For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 Customers will not think twice before leaving a brand that does not meet their needs and preferences.
 In fact, customers are 2X more likely to buy first, stay loyal, and advocate for brands they trust.

-That in itself is a huge reason why you should definitely evolve your brand over a period of time to deliver what your customers need, to keep your customers keep coming back to you.
+That in itself is a huge reason why you should definitely evolve your brand over time.
+It assists you in delivering what your customers need, making them return to your brand for more.

 4. New market opportunities

-Brands like Apple, Google, PayPal, and Abercrombie & Fitch are good examples of brands that started with a single product and evolved.
+Brands like Apple, Google, PayPal, and Abercrombie & Fitch are good examples of companies that started with a single product and evolved.

 5. Unified brand experience